 The answer is automation.
 With an automated solution, organizations have what it takes to discover and replace certificates in seconds across dozens of CAs, well before expiration.
 Bocek underscores the importance of automation in cases like this.
-“Airbnb is finding out that automated system to protect all keys and certificates are as important as mobile applications and customer experience.”
+“Airbnb is finding out that automated system to manage and protect all keys and certificates are as important as mobile applications and customer experience.”

 But the underlying message is that all organizations need to remain hyper vigilant of their security posture.
 And securing keys and certificates plays a vital part of that overall security.
 “We live in a digital world that relies on physical, virtual and cloud machines to deliver critical service that govern everything from healthcare to hospitality,” concludes Bocek.
 “Nearly every business around the world is vulnerable to these kinds of problems and shouldn’t rest until this problem is solved.”

 Do you know if any of your organization’s certificates are about to expire?